Dragonfly Books | Local Authors

 Paula Carter’s new book Magical Nature Friends. ($12.99 for softcover and $21.00 for hard cover)

-Marie Powell’s new fantasy books Last of the Gifted Spirit Sight and Water Sight. ($20.00 each)
+Marie Powell’s fantasy books Last of the Gifted Spirit Sight and Water Sight. ($20.00 each)

-Lilian Grace Myles new poetry book The Vulnerable Truths of an Anxious Mind. ($18.95)
+Lilian Grace Myles poetry book The Vulnerable Truths of an Anxious Mind. ($18.95)

 Douglas Wilson’s book Learn to Play Chess by Reading the Comic Book ($19.95)